OdinMeng/MachineLearningBChallenges/PROJECT/project_presentation.md

 # Main Results: Synthetic Datasets

 Three main experiments, based on synthetically generated datasets:
-1. Compare the performances between Spectral Clustering and its SVD variant
+1. Compare the performances between Spectral Clustering and its SVD variant.
+Two similarity graph construction methods: Gaussian Kernel (fully connected graph) and KNN-graph.
 2. Test the SVD-Based Clustering on non-linear datasets (with variations on the parameters)
 3. Deduce the parameter $k$ from the singular values contained in $\Sigma$